Demonfail/Push3d/TEMPLATE.md

 ## How to use
  * Create a folder called `Xshaders` in the project directory (right where the `*.yyp` file is).
  * Create a new file inside the `Xshaders` folder, for example `Common.fsh`.
-The file extension name does not play any role here, but I recommend using `.vsh` for that is supposed to be included in vertex shaders and `.fsh` for fragment shader code.
+The file extension name does not play any role here, but I recommend using `.vsh` for code that is supposed to be included in vertex shaders and `.fsh` for fragment shader code.
  * Cut some code that you want to share between fragment shaders and paste it into the `Common.fsh` (or what you have called the file).
  * Replace all occurences of the code with `#pragma include("Common.fsh")` (or what you have called the file).
  * Run `Xpanda.py` to expand the pragma includes with the contents of the included file (and repeat this every time you make any changes to the includable files, Xpanda automatically takes care of removing the old code before expanding it again).